Select Page

 Introduce Local Authors

 Delaware is home to dozens of authors who write for young learners, especially.
-Some of these authors will share their books with students on Feb 1st.
+Some of these authors will share their books with students between February 29 – March 2, 2024.

 Create Read Aloud Opportunities